We continue to advocate for those who have been

 What we know...

-Up to the same number will arrive to the western part of MA, oriented around Springfield.
+Up to the same number have also arrived to the western part of MA, oriented around Springfield.

 While at the bases, they will receive medical screening, apply for work permits, and start the paperwork to establish their immigration status.
 The makeshift dwellings are no doubt better than the streets outside the Kabul airport but the goal is to move them out as soon as possible so they can start rebuilding their lives.